molpopgen/fwdpy11/doc/examples/DataMatrix.rst

 Let's talk about what we did in this example.
 We used the Python buffer protocol to view the genotypes at neutral variants.
 The ``buffer=`` argument to ``np.ndarray`` means that our NumPy array is a thin wrapper on top of memory allocated in C++, giving us read-write access to the data.
-The fact that we have write access allows our recoding of the columns to be propagated to the C++ side.
+The fact that we have write access allows our recoding of the data to be propagated to the C++ side.
 Further, these thin wrappers give us very fast access to the underlying data.

 There are several use cases for recoding the data.
 A DataMatrix is encoded by number of copies of the derived allele.
 However, it may be useful to encode by number of copies of the minor allele, or the ``+`` allele when modeling a quantitative trait.
-For such cases, you can selectively recode the columns on a case-by-case basis.
+For such cases, you can selectively recode the data on a case-by-case basis.

 It is possible to get a thin wrapper that is not writeable.
-Doing so let's you have both fast access and safety.
+Doing so lets you have both fast access and safety.
 Let's revisit the above example:

 .. ipython:: python
     :suppress: